-The University requests that any employee, student, visitor or vendor who tests positive for COVID-19, is experiencing symptoms associated with COVID-19, suspects they have COVID-19, or becomes aware that they may have been in close contact with someone who either has tested positive for or is suspected to have COVID-19 report the positive result, symptoms or exposure using the CSUF COVID-19 Self-Reporting Form.
+The University requests that any employee, student, visitor or vendor who tests positive for COVID-19, is experiencing symptoms they believe are related to COVID-19, or becomes aware that they may have been in close contact with someone who either has tested positive for or is suspected to have COVID-19 report the positive result, symptoms or exposure using the CSUF COVID-19 Self Reporting Form.
 CSUF’s COVID-19 Response Team reviews the incident report and provides guidance concerning self-isolation, self-quarantine, testing or return to work requirements.

 Detailed below is the process for how notifications are shared to keep our campus community safe.

 Confirming COVID-19 Cases

 When the University learns of a probable or confirmed case at any CSUF location, the COVID-19 Response Team contacts the individual and those identified as close contacts.
 The COVID-19 Response Team learns more about symptom onset or test date and provides public health guidance for isolation, quarantine, and testing.
 For employees, MPP supervisors are notified and given information on required time away from campus if applicable.

 - Close Contact

-A member of the COVD-19 Response Team will contact individuals identified as being a close contact, and provide appropriate instructions.
-Close contacts are defined by Cal/OSHA and Orange County Health Care Agency as someone who was within 6 feet of an infected person for a total of 15 minutes or more over a 24-hour period.
+A member of the COVID-19 Response Team will contact individuals identified as being a close contact, and provide appropriate instructions.

 For employees, MPP supervisors are notified and given information regarding required time away from work if applicable.